Greenwich Village: Demographics

 For census purposes, the New York City government classifies Greenwich Village as part of the West Village neighborhood tabulation area.
-Based on data from the 2010 United States Census, the population of West Village was 66,880, a change of −1,603 (−2.4%) from the 68,483 counted in 2000.
+According to the 2010 United States census, the population of West Village was 66,880, a change of −1,603 (−2.4%) from the 68,483 counted in 2000.
 Covering an area of 583.47 acres, the neighborhood had a population density of 114.6 PD/acre.
 The racial makeup of the neighborhood was 80.9% (54,100) White, 2% (1,353) African American, 0.1% (50) Native American, 8.2% (5,453) Asian, 0% (20) Pacific Islander, 0.4% (236) from other races, and 2.4% (1,614) from two or more races.
-Hispanic or Latino of any race were 6.1% (4,054) of the population.
+Hispanic or Latino residents of any race were 6.1% (4,054) of the population.
+Greenwich Village is home to a significant concentration of same-sex couples.

 The entirety of Community District 2, which comprises Greenwich Village and SoHo, had 91,638 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 85.8 years.
 This is higher than the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are adults: a plurality (42%) are between the ages of 25–44, while 24% are between 45 and 64, and 15% are 65 or older.
 The ratio of youth and college-aged residents was lower, at 9% and 10%, respectively.

 As of 2017, the median household income in Community Districts 1 and 2 (including the Financial District and Tribeca) was $144,878, though the median income in Greenwich Village individually was $119,728.
 In 2018, an estimated 9% of Greenwich Village and SoHo residents lived in poverty, compared to 14% in all of Manhattan and 20% in all of New York City.
-One in twenty-five residents (4%) were unemployed, compared to 7% in Manhattan and 9% in New York City.
-Rent burden, or the percentage of residents who have difficulty paying their rent, is 38% in Greenwich Village and SoHo, compared to the boroughwide and citywide rates of 45% and 51% respectively.
+Rent burden, or the percentage of residents who have difficulty paying their rent, is 38% in Greenwich Village and SoHo, compared to the boroughwide and citywide rates of 45% and 51%, respectively.
 Based on this calculation, as of 2018, Greenwich Village and SoHo are considered high-income relative to the rest of the city and not gentrifying.

+Manhattan's 3rd Little Italy

+Throughout the 1930s, many Italian-Americans starting leaving Little Italy and moved on the north side of Houston Street and around Bleecker Street and Carmine Street.
+Many of them being immigrants from Naples and Sicily.
+Up until the late 2000s, the village was home to one of the largest Italian speaking communities in the United States.
+In the 2010s, many affluent Italians from Northern Italy, especially from Milan, started moving to Greenwich Village, helping strengthen and modernize the neighborhood's identity as a modern day Little Italy.